How much do carpet cleaners earn?

 Is starting a carpet cleaning business a good idea?

 You might want to check how many carpet cleaning businesses operate in your area.
 If there aren’t many, then chances are you’ll be able to get in on the local carpet cleaning action.
-On the other hand, if there are already dozens of carpet cleaning businesses operating in your area you might want to consider whether there will be enough demand for your services.

 Is owning a carpet cleaning business profitable in the UK?

-A carpet cleaning business can certainly be a profitable venture, as long as you generate enough work and charge the right amount for your services.
-Setting up a carpet cleaning business will involve some initial investment to buy equipment, cleaning materials, and potentially a vehicle – but after that, carpet cleaning is generally considered to be a pretty profitable business to run.
+Setting up a carpet cleaning business will involve some initial investment to buy equipment, cleaning materials, and potentially a vehicle.
+But after that, carpet cleaning is generally considered to be a pretty profitable business to run.

 To give you a rough idea, here are the average take-home pay figures for carpet cleaning businesses in the UK: